dwyl/summer/README.md

 + Hidden amongst trees, a 30 second walk from nature
 + 1 minute walk down to the lake
 + 20 min walk or 5 min boat ride to shops with essentials (fresh produce, drinks and snacks)
-+ 40 minute drive to Porto, the 'capital of the North'
++ 1h drive to Porto, the 'capital of the North'

 ### Batch 2 - August  [Monday 10th August - Sunday 23rd August] Beach, Pool &